 Tip: Tickets go on sale Sept.
 25th and sell out fast.
 Be sure to mark your calendars!

-Experience a Polar Express that is off the beaten track when you head up into the California foothills to Jamestown, a historic gold rush town perfectly preserved for your holiday photo backdrops.
-Head to the Jamestown's Railtown 1897 State Historic Park. where you can embark upon your official Polar Express train consisting of several cars pulled by a vintage engine from Railtown 1897’s collection.
-All seats are comfy but consider upgrading to the First Class Sugar Plum Observation Car: This car offers large windows and comfortable seating.
-The elegantly decorated Sugar Plum Car is divided into two sections: Parlor and Lounge.
-(When purchasing tickets, passengers must select either the Parlor or Lounge section).
-All First Class passengers receive a souvenir cocoa mug, and are free to move about the car and step off onto the observation platform.
-All class tickets enjoy hot chocolate and yummy cookies as you ride along with many of the story’s characters.
-Once you reach the North Pole, the jolly old elf–Santa himself– will come on board to give each passenger a silver sleighbell, the “first gift of Christmas.”
+Experience a Polar Express off the beaten track when you head up into the California foothills to Jamestown, a historic gold rush town perfectly preserved for your holiday photo backdrops.
+Head to the Jamestown's Railtown 1897 State Historic Park, where you can embark upon your official Polar Express train consisting of several cars pulled by a vintage engine from Railtown 1897’s collection.
+All seats are comfy, but consider upgrading to the First Class Sugar Plum Observation Car (it's got large windows and comfortable seating), which is elegantly decorated and divided into two sections: Parlor and Lounge (passengers must select either the Parlor or Lounge section).
+All First Class passengers receive a souvenir cocoa mug and are free to move about the car and step off onto the observation platform.
+All Class tickets enjoy hot chocolate and yummy cookies as you ride along with many of the story’s characters.
+Once you reach the North Pole, the jolly old elf–Santa himself–will come on board to give each passenger a silver sleighbell, the “first gift of Christmas.”

 Find out more: railtown1897.com